Captain's Log

 Strategy

-With numerous feature ideas circulating, I facilitated a virtual workshop with both co-founders & their developer to inventory existing features & evaluate new concepts.
-I emphasized that all redesign features should address user needs from my research, & we discussed technical feasibility, which eliminated several ideas & helped define our design scope.
-Since users can apply spam protection to multiple phone lines under one account, it was crucial to clarify which features are account-specific vs line-specific.
+With numerous ideas circulating, I facilitated a virtual workshop with both co-founders & their developer to inventory existing features & evaluate new concepts.
+I emphasized that all redesign features should address user needs uncovered through research, & we discussed technical feasibility.

 View feature prioritization doc

-Before jumping into redesigning the app's architecture, I conducted a tree test of the existing app with 10 participants to hone in on problem areas.
-Results showed there was confusion in finding the Block/Safe contact lists (Task 1) & filters for the call log (Task 4).
+Before redesigning the app's architecture, I conducted a tree test of the existing app with 10 participants completing 5 tasks to pinpoint problem areas.
+Results showed there was confusion in adding callers to Block/Safe contact lists (Task 1) & finding filters for the call log (Task 4).

 View information architecture